ebtihaj-khan/Fellowship-2018/README.md

 # Fellowship-2018
-This repository is meant to help the Fellows
+This repository is meant to help the 4th batch of KP Fellows